-TL;DR: I’m a tech entrepreneur and an independent AI communicator navigating between Silicon Valley and Europe.
-I help people make sense of what’s actually happening in AI.
+TL;DR: I’m a tech entrepreneur navigating between the Bay Area and Europe.
+I work on efforts to maximize the benefits of AI while minimizing its risks.
 I want to connect with others who are trying to understand where AI is going and what we should build next.

-A couple of years later, in 2014, I covered the topic – AI alignment and what if AI becomes uncontrollably smart – in Kuukausiliite (a respected long-form journalism outlet in Finland).
+A couple of years later, in 2013, I wrote about scenarios in which computers and robots replace us in the labour market.
+In 2014, I wrote about AI alignment, recursive self-improvement and what if AI becomes uncontrollably smart (in Kuukausiliite, a respected long-form journalism outlet in Finland).

 OpenAI did not yet exist.
 Sam Altman was a person I thought highly of because of his startup blog.